yetanotherion/jmoab_migration/05_big_bang.md

 * 50 reviews merged per week on pom

 --
-* if we automate the translation of 28 / 47 maven plugins, it may be ok
+* must automate translation of plugins:
+   * 47 plugins used in the JMOAB
+   * 28 deemed indispensable

 --